cherrylabs/arx/README.md

 Then you will get access to your project via : http://localhost:8000

-## What's bundled here ?

 This is a 'ready-to-learn' packages of Arx.
-It includes examples of how to use Arx and arx template inside '/app/controllers/ExampleController.php.
+It includes examples of how to use Arx and arx template inside [/app/controllers/ExampleController.php](https://github.com/cherrylabs/arx/blob/master/app/controllers/ExampleController.php).

-/!\ this is not a package for production purpose, you may prefer to use https://github.com/cherrylabs/arx-project if you want to start with a clean starter project.
+/!\ this is not a package for production purpose, you may prefer to use [https://github.com/cherrylabs/arx-project](https://github.com/cherrylabs/arx-project) if you want to start with a clean starter project.

 ## How to report a bug or suggestion ?